Fact check: Did Obama administration separate families?

 "The agencies were surfacing every possible idea,” Muñoz told The New York Times in an interview recently.
 "I do remember looking at each other like, ‘We’re not going to do this, are we?’
 We spent five minutes thinking it through and concluded that it was a bad idea.
 The morality of it was clear — that’s not who we are."

-The Obama administration did, however, detain families together — some indefinitely — in hopes of deterring future migrants back in 2014, earning protests and public outrage at the time.
+The Obama administration did detain families together — some indefinitely — in hopes of deterring future migrants back in 2014, earning protests and public outrage at the time.

-On Tuesday, the Trump administration said they are looking for a legislative change to that legal precedent on how the government treats children in immigration custody.
+On Tuesday, the Trump administration said they are looking for a legislative change to that legal precedent on how the government treats children in immigration custody; on Wednesday, the president announced an executive order to end the policy of child separation that he'd implemented in the Spring.

 "In each and every one of our negotiations in the last 18 months, all the immigration bills, we asked for resolution on the Flores settlement that is what we view requires 20 days before you have to release children and basically parents been released with children into society," White House Legislative Affairs Director Marc Short told reporters.